PAST2212/domainthreat/README.md

 **Before the first run - How it Works:**

 1. Put your brand names or mailing domain names into this TXT file "User Input/keywords.txt" line per line for monitoring operations (without the TLD).
-Some TUI Names are listed per default.
+Some "TUI" Names are listed per default.

 2. Put common word collisions into this TXT file "User Input/blacklist_keywords.txt" line per line you want to exclude from the results to reduce false positives. e.g. blacklist "lotto" if you monitor keyword "otto", e.g. blacklist "amazonas" if you want to monitor "amazon", ...